 Our denomination adheres to the particular expression of Christian doctrine found in the Westminster Confession of Faith.

 We always try to stress that you don't have to be "Reformed" or identify as a "Presbyterian" to join us at Rockwall Pres.
-We celebrate the many faithful denominations in Christ's body.
-We want to remove any obstacles to join us in our pursuit of Jesus Christ and his purposes for us.
+We celebrate the many diverse and faithful denominations within Christ's body.

 Holding to the historic faith.